ummel/fusionModel/README.md

     # … with 1 more variable: nobs <int>

-If we want to perform an analysis across subsets of the recipient population – for example, calculate the mean of “electricity” by household “income” – we can use the `by` and `static` arguments.
+If we want to perform an analysis across subsets of the recipient population – for example, calculate the distribution of “aircon” outcomes by household “income” – we can use the `by` and `static` arguments.

 ``` r
 analyze(aircon ~ 1,